 How long is the Manaslu trek?

 The Manaslu trekking is known as a Manaslu circuit trek too.
 It takes about two weeks from Kathmandu to Kathmandu.
 If you add another week on top, you can trek to the T-sum valley.
 It is the best-untouched trail of the Himalayas in Nepal.

 Where is the entry point of the Manaslu trek?

 The Aarughat is an entrance to the Manaslu trek.
 But for a few years, there are roads until Soti Khola, which means you can drive to Soti Khola from Kathmandu.

 There are 3 different types of Permits for the Manaslu region trek.
 You can make a trekking permit through the travel agency.

 Can I trek to the Manaslu region myself?

-The price opts local bus from Kathmandu to Soti Khola is very cheap cost about $10 US.
+The price opts a local bus from Kathmandu to Soti Khola is very cheap cost about $10 US.
 You are advised to have local currency for your Bus ticket.
-You can obtain Bus ticket at Machhapokhara, Dhading Bus park.
+You can obtain a Bus ticket at Machhapokhara, Dhading Bus park.